singer-io/tap-db2/README.md

 ./docker/run
 ```

-This will invoke the tap and share this repositories directory into it.
+This will invoke the tap and share this repository's directory into it.
 You can
 provide all the usual flags the tap accepts, like:

 ```